danielharrell/SumLect2015/Lost_Idea_LA.md

 from dogma, or doctrine?
 What keeps it from closing the mind that a truly liberal education is meant to open?

-This suspicion of content makes it easy, and even seem necessary, to forget the idea of a liberal art, by making liberal education a matter of something other than content.
+This suspicion of content can also come from the opposite direction, so to speak: by what we take to threaten liberal education, or indeed any form of education.
+For leaving headlines aside, along with the proposal of my lecture, this threat can seem to reflect a kind of triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results; and a choice against liberal education the answer to a question never asked.
+Or we might conceive this threat in economic terms, reducing education to just another a product with a price in the global marketplace.
+Against all this, the first thing we might think to say in defense of education is that products are not enough, results are not enough, answers are not enough, content is not enough.

-This is made all the more tempting by the perceived threats to liberal education.
-For leaving headlines aside, these can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results, and a choice against liberal education the answer to a question never asked.
-Or perhaps the threat is conceived in economic terms, as if education were a product with a price in the global marketplace.
-Against all this, the first thing we might think to say is that products are not enough, results are not enough, answers are not enough, content is not enough.
+Defenses of liberal education, accordingly, have generally made education a matter of context rather than content.
+And perhaps the most common way of doing this is to locate learning not in a set of subjects, but instead in the self.
-And this is one way defenses of liberal education have made it a matter of something other than content.
-Here are two examples of the sort of thing said:
+Here are two examples of this, the first from an address by Christopher Nelson:

 > The maturation of the student---not
 information transfer---is the real purpose of colleges and